-Reportedly unhappy with the KOBE TWO, Bryant made the switch to Nike once his deal with Adidas ended.
+Reportedly unhappy with the KOBE TWO, Bryant officially made the switch to Nike in 2003 following the end of his contract with Adidas during the summer of 2002.
 This did not prevent work on his next Adidas shoe, and images have surfaced for what would have been the follow-up to the KOBE TWO, although no official name was provided.
 This was not the only time that Kobe Bryant switched to a competitor in the collecting world.
-Many will remember that before he was the face of Panini Basketball, Kobe Bryant was part of the Upper Deck family.
+Many will remember that before he was the face of Panini Basketball, Kobe Bryant was part of the Upper Deck trading card family.

 The following guide includes a chronological listing of all the main Kobe Bryant shoes.
 Each shoe is listed by name and the main season it was featured.

 *Shoes synonymous with Kobe Bryant, but not officially among his signature shoes.*

 Nike Zoom Kobe I: 2005-06

 Nike Zoom Kobe II: 2006-07